 It’s no secret that people are watching less live TV than they used to, with Ofcom reporting that the average daily broadcast viewing fell by nine minutes in 2017 — and is down 38 minutes since 2012.

 So what will this mean for the annual telethons run by charities, which are broadcast on the UK’s major channels?
-Their donations are driven by live TV, with the live shows promoting text-to-donate, online and over the phone donations.
-If telethons are seeing a reduction in the number of viewers, will this mean that they’ll raise less donations?
+Their donations are driven by live TV, with the live shows promoting text-to-donate, online and over-the-phone donations.
+If telethons are seeing a reduction in the number of viewers, will this mean that they’ll raise fewer donations?

 Live TV should be part of a wider year-round strategy, whereby the charities continue to encourage the public to donate months after the telethon has finished.
 One of the best ways to do this is via click-to-donate, whereby members of the public can visit the charity’s website at any point in the year, and then donate via a seamless, two-step process.
 They won’t need to enter any credit card or personal details, as the costs are simply charged to the mobile phone bill (carrier billing).
 By using such efficient payment mechanics, charities can encourage a revenue stream all year round and enjoy impressive conversion rates.